davidcoles/vc5/README.md

 client and backend servers were not available at the time.

 ## TODOs

 * IPIP/GRE/DSCP L3 support
 * Multicast status to help last conns check
 * More complete BGP4 implementation
 * BFD implementation (maybe no need for this with 3s hold time)

-## Configuration

-The [docs/config.yaml](docs/config.yaml) file should have a commentary detailing the structure.
-To see the underlying JSON structure, you can run `tools/config.pl docs/config.yaml`.
-The JSON format is significantly more verbose and everything is explicitly specified.

-The goal of the YAML format is to have a reasonably concise human-readable configuration which is then rendered into an explcit format.
-If the YAML format does not quite suit your needs then you can write your own generator (eg. for a HAProxy L7 balancing layer behind the L4 layer, with a single config format used to generate both HAProxy and VC5 configurations).

 ## Notes